aldis-ameriks/pg-typegen/README.md

         Use optionals "?" instead of null.
 Default: false.
   --pascal-enums
         Transform enum keys to pascal case.
 Default: false.
+  --bigint
+        Use bigint for int8 types instead of strings.
+Default: false.
   -v/--version
         Print the version number.
   -h/--help